okonomichiyaki/supercat/040-prelude.md

 # Prelude

+After a card has been selected, before following procedures for the card's suit, check to see if bot will spend resources and/or guild cards for Prelude actions.
+Bot will use resources and guild cards according to the following guidelines.

 ## Restrictions

-Bot will spend resources and guild cards according to these guidelines.
+Bot will not spend resources or guild cards matching a declared ambition, with one exception.
-If bot is contending a declared ambition and spending a resource or guild card will take it out of contention, it will not spend that resource or guild card.

 Specifically:

-- if tycoon is declared AND bot is contending for tycoon then do not spend fuel or material resources or guild cards
+- if Tycoon is declared do not spend Fuel or Material resources or guild cards
-- if empath is declared AND bot is contending for empath then do not spend psionic resources or guild cards
+- if Empath is declared do not spend Psionic resource or guild cards
-- if seeker is declared AND bot is contending for seeker then do not spend relic resources or guild cards, UNLESS securing another relic card
+- if Seeker is declared do not spend Relic resources or guild cards, UNLESS securing a Relic card

 ## Resources